Submit your application today.

 Readmission Form (Open with Adobe Reader or Acrobat)

-Want to take a course or more without having to go through the full application process?
+If you want to take a course or more without pursuing a degree, you will be enrolled as non-degree seeking.
 Complete Non-Degree Seeking Application (Note: Non-Degree Seeking students are not eligible for financial aid and so will need to make payment arrangements for any course(s) in which they are registered for, see University Center Business Office).
 Once this form is completed, it must be sent with a copy of student immunization and a copy of a transcript showing any completed and/or necessary pre-requisites (or placement tests).
 Also, the Non-Degree Seeking application does not require official records nor does it require an application fee.
 Contact Admissions at UC if you have additional questions.

 Applicants to a graduate level program offered at the University Center location are admitted according to the admission policies of the institution offering the degree.
 For more information on specific application requirements and deadlines for the graduate programs offered at University Center, please visit the corresponding institution's graduate school website link below.